-The material in this report is not "soliciting material," is not deemed "filed" with the SEC and shall not be incorporated by reference by any general statement incorporating by reference this proxy statement into any filing of MannKind under the Securities Act or the Exchange Act, except to the extent MannKind specifically incorporates this report by
+The material in this report is not "soliciting material," is not deemed "filed" with the SEC and shall not be incorporated by reference by any general statement incorporating by reference this proxy statement into any filing of MannKind under the Securities Act or the Exchange Act, except to the extent MannKind specifically incorporates this report by reference.

-In discharging its oversight responsibility as to the audit process, the Audit Committee obtained from Deloitte & Touche LLP the written disclosures and the letter describing all relationships between MannKind and its independent auditors that might bear on the auditors' independence consistent with Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees", as adopted by the Public Company Accounting Oversight Board ("PCAOB") in Rule 3600T.
-The Audit Committee discussed with Deloitte any relationships that may impact their objectivity and independence and satisfied itself as to Deloitte's independence.
+In discharging its oversight responsibility as to the audit process, the Audit Committee obtained from Deloitte & Touche LLP the written disclosures and the letter describing all relationships between MannKind and its independent auditors that might bear on the auditors' independence consistent with applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") regarding the independent accountant's communications with the audit committee concerning independence.

 The Audit Committee discussed and reviewed with Deloitte all communications required by generally accepted auditing standards, including those described in Statement on Auditing Standards No. 61, as amended, "Communication with Audit Committees", as adopted by PCAOB in Rule 3200T.
-In addition, with and without management present, the Audit Committee discussed and reviewed MannKind's financial statement and the results of Deloitte's examination of MannKind's financial statements.
-Based upon the Audit Committee's discussion with management and Deloitte and the Audit Committee's review of MannKind's financial statements, the representations of MannKind's management and the independent auditors' report to the Audit Committee, the Audit Committee recommended to the Board of Directors that MannKind include the audited financial statements in its Annual Report on Form 10-K for the fiscal year ended December 31, 2007, for filing with the SEC.
+In addition, with and without management present, the Audit Committee discussed and reviewed MannKind's financial statement and the results of Deloitte's audit of MannKind's financial statements.
+Based upon the Audit Committee's discussion with management and Deloitte and the Audit Committee's review of MannKind's financial statements, the representations of MannKind's management and the independent auditors' report to the Audit Committee, the Audit Committee recommended to the Board of Directors that MannKind include the audited financial statements in its Annual Report on Form 10-K for the fiscal year ended December 31, 2008, for filing with the SEC.

 The Audit Committee Charter provides that one duty of the Audit Committee is to determine whether to retain or to terminate MannKind's existing auditors or to appoint and engage new auditors for the ensuing year.
-In performing that duty, the Audit Committee evaluated the performance of Deloitte in performing the examination of MannKind's financial statements for the fiscal year ended December 31, 2007, and engaged Deloitte as MannKind's independent auditors for the fiscal year ending December 31, 2008.
+In performing that duty, the Audit Committee evaluated the performance of Deloitte in performing the examination of MannKind's financial statements for the fiscal year ended December 31, 2008, and engaged Deloitte as MannKind's independent auditors for the fiscal year ending December 31, 2009.